rfieldspittman/100-days-of-code/log2.md

-*Original (New Year's) goals for this challenge:
+*Original (New Year's) goals for this challenge:*

-Hello, welcome to my 100 Days of Code log.
+*Hello, welcome to my 100 Days of Code log.
 My goals are to practice what I've learned in various courses I've taken.
 I want to finish/refactor projects that I have already started.
 I would like also to complete a few portfolio-worthy projects.
 As I am a relative beginner, I will be doing some of my practicing on freecodecamp.org.
 I believe I have already finished HTML and CSS there and would like to finish the rest of the path.
-I want to put my skills into action and gain the confidence that comes with experience.
+I want to put my skills into action and gain the confidence that comes with experience.*

-1/5/20 - Goals added:
+*1/5/20 - Goals added:*
-1. After I finish the "Responsive Web Design Certification" in freecodecamp, I would like to start "Front End Libraries Certification."
+*1. After I finish the "Responsive Web Design Certification" in freecodecamp, I would like to start "Front End Libraries Certification."*
-2. Work on very small projects such as animating part of a web page, creating a form, etc.
+*2. Work on very small projects such as animating part of a web page, creating a form, etc.*

-2/1/20 - Goals added:
+*2/1/20 - Goals added:*
-I want to take part of this time to explore Python.
+*I want to take part of this time to explore Python.*

-2/12/20 - I decided it would benefit me to learn Bootstrap.
+*2/12/20 - I decided it would benefit me to learn Bootstrap.
 I think it will make creating navbars much easier.
 I might also decide that I need to know Sass, as a lot of the Bootstrap documentation mentions it.  --Note: I did complete a Bootstrap course in Treehouse.*

 ### Day 1: March 18, 2020